-One of the best places in the world for up-close encounters with chimpanzees, Mahale Mountains National Park, nestled on the Lake Tanganyika shoreline in western Tanzania, is absolutely stunning.
-Forested mountains cascade down to the lake shore, the mist-covered peak of Mount Nkungwe rises up in the background and crystal-clear waters teeming with fish lap against white sand coves.
+One of the best places in the world for up-close encounters with chimpanzees, Mahale Mountains National Park, nestled on the Lake Tanganyika shoreline in western Tanzania, is absolutely stunning for a Tanzania Safaris.
+Forested mountains cascade down to the lakeshore, the mist-covered peak of Mount Nkungwe rises up in the background and crystal-clear waters teeming with fish lap against white sand coves.

 The park, Tanzania’s most remote and one of its most alluring, is first and foremost a chimpanzee sanctuary.
-About 1700 chimpanzees live within its 1613sqkm area, but the focal point for visitors is the 60-strong Mimikere, or ‘M’ group, which has been the subject of research for more than four decades.
-While the M group chimps are well habituated, spotting human’s closest relatives is almost always a challenge.
-Don long trousers, sturdy boots, a hat and a surgical mask (these are distributed to all visitors by park guides at the beginning of a tracking expedition) and prepare yourself for some sweaty, steep climbing through often-dense vegetation.
+About 1700 chimpanzees live within its 1613sqkm area, but the focal point for visitors is the 60-strong Mimikere, or’ group, which has been the subject of research for more than four decades.

 Best time to visit

-Mahale Mountains is accessible throughout the year, however the best time to visit is during the dry season, July to October.
-It is the time when chimpanzees are easily spotted.
-It is best to avoid the rainy months of April and May as most lodges are closed.
+The Mahale Mountains is accessible throughout the year, however, the best time to visit is during the dry season, July to October.
 Also, the chances to spots the chimps are less.